Samuel-2626/django-lang/article.md

 In the next section, we will be preparing our project for internationalization and localization.

-## Preparing your project for internationalization
+## Preparing your project to use Django Internationalization Framework

 Django comes with some default settings when we created a new project.
 This can be found inside the `settings.py` file of our project under the **internationalization** section.